P&P Frequently Asked Questions (FAQs)

 What do I include in a concept proposal submission?

-The proposal will include a title, proposed writing group (author list), hypotheses or aims, description of data to be used, and confirmation that any used KPMP data is/will be publicly available in accordance with the KPMP Data Sharing Plan.
+6. Confirmation that any used KPMP data is/will be publicly available in concordance with the KPMP Data Sharing Plan

 Do I have to wait for P&P approval of the concept proposal before starting to write the manuscript?